 James Trewby is the Columban’s Justice, Peace and Ecology Coordinator and Education Worker.
 In this role he helps young people and educators explore the relationship between faith and action, where possible through experience and encounter.

-Ellen Teague reports on Columban involvement in JPE issues in the press and on social media and visits dioceses, parishes and community groups to inspire action for climate justice.
+Ellen Teague reports on Columban involvement in JPE issues in the press and on social media and visits dioceses, parishes and community groups to inspire action based on the encyclical ‘Laudato Si’’.
 This work is part of a world-wide Columban ministry.
-We are proud to be members of the international Christian movement for peace, Pax Christi, the Global Catholic Climate Movement and the National Justice & Peace Network in England & Wales.
+We are proud to be members of the international Christian movement for peace, Pax Christi International, the Laudato Si’ Movement and the National Justice & Peace Network in England & Wales.

 Jane Lavery is a retired teacher, who firmly believes that Care for Creation – the environment, biodiversity and humans – is the only way to make the world a better place.